 Second, companies that are already members of the Privacy Shield must maintain their certification.
 The Framework decided by the EU requires that its members update the certification annually.

 If your company does not follow these appropriate steps by the Applicable Date, then you will not be seen as falling under the Privacy Shield Framework.
 However, if you do all of these steps by the Applicable Date your company will be seen as cooperating with the Framework.

-Brexit's effect can be felt throughout Europe, the UK, and the US.
+Brexit's effect can be felt throughout Europe, the UK, and the United States.
 This is especially true when it comes to the transfer of personal data between the countries.
-With this updated change to the EU-US Privacy Shield FAQ Page, companies will have to update their Privacy Policies to comply.
+With this updated change to the EU-U.S. Privacy Shield FAQ Page, companies will have to update their Privacy Policies to comply.